Brightspace/d2l-sequence-viewer/README.md

 Frontend for the New Learner Experience (LX/NLE)/Enhanced ASV product.

-More details and discussion can be found in the #team-phoenix slack channel.
+Additional details and discussion can be found in the #team-phoenix slack channel.

 ## Usage